httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 following conditions holds:

 *   The cookie-path and the request-path are identical.

+    Note that this differs from the rules in {{RFC3986}} for equivalence of the path component, and hence two equivalent paths can have different cookies.

 *   The cookie-path is a prefix of the request-path, and the last character of the cookie-path is %x2F ("/").